 Climate change is a problem on a global scale and it can be difficult to directly influence its effects on a local level.
 Washington State has identified climate change adaptation, or finding ways to retain as much as possible natural processes despite the effects of climate change, as a key measure in our planning and restoration activities.

 As a community-based land, water, and habitat conservation organization, our ability to influence climate change effects on a broad-scale is limited.
 But that doesn’t mean it’s hopeless!
-What we can do is address the local issues causing dewatering of the creek such as an over widened channel and the altered groundwater table.
+What we can do is address the local issues causing dewatering of Gold Creek such as an over widened channel, manmade features (levees and stormwater systems), and the altered groundwater table.

 No, it will not, but it will lessen the likelihood and duration of dewatering.
 The US Forest Service will examine a number of alternatives (see below for information on impacts to recreation and next steps) to address the issue.
 Depending on what restoration alternative the Forest Service chooses, restoring all or part of the pond could reestablish the groundwater table so that water isn’t being pulled out of the creek to the pond.
 This will allow more water to remain in Gold Creek channel, which will decrease the intensity and length of dewatering.